smarbal/ocrai-grader/README.md

 - Open-sourced : Everything is open-sourced and written in Python.
 The models are also open-sourced, so it's possible to start with any of them and build upon them.
 This is interesting if needed for a specific use-case (e.g. handwitten text recognition).
 - Multi-language OCR : This is an interesting feature, specially knowing that french text would probably be used for testing it.

-When booting the Docker container, the latest version of their model (**PPOCR-v3**) is automatically downloaded why the flask server.
+When booting the Docker container, the latest version of their model (**PPOCR-v3**), english and french version, are automatically downloaded by the Flask server.

 ### Working
 ![image](https://user-images.githubusercontent.com/35641452/211176906-317cadd2-d6bb-4e7e-b9cc-f26e80b33a9c.png)